-After the completion of your research, you are obliged to keep the raw research data for at least ten years and to make them available to other researchers upon request.
+After the completion of your research, you are obliged to keep the raw research data for a suitable period and to make them available to other researchers upon request.
 You can do this yourself or you can elect to deposit your data in a data archive or repository.

 UvA/AUAS figshare is the institutional data repository of the UvA and AUAS.
 In UvA/AUAS figshare you can safely archive and publish your data.
 Your file is assigned a Digital Object Identifier (DOI), a unique permanent link you can use in articles and presentations.

 If necessary you can publish your data via UvA/AUAS figshare under an embargo.
 If you want to share a description of your data, but not the actual files (e.g. because they contain sensitive personal information), you can mark your data as confidential.